- Price:No Cost to eligible participants

 - and we will call you:

-.Cert III, Available Course, CHC, Featured Course
+.Cert III, Available Course, Featured Course

-CHC33015 Certificate III Individual Support (Disability)
+Join our training course in CHC33015 Certificate III in Individual Support (Disability)

 CEA offers courses based upon industry demand and the source of funding.
 Many courses are presented for Government Funded programs at specific sites with dates varying according to industry and community demand.

 The electives may vary between sites and over time and not all electives capable of inclusion in the overall qualification are offered by CEA.
 Courses offered on fee for service basis or distance learning may offer a wider range of choice.

 The resources required to present certain courses will dictate whether a Course is offered in any particular location or at a particular time.

 - *NO COST to most Centrelink registered job seekers (eligibility criteria applies)

 - Students are required to wear suitable attire (workplace) in class by week 3 purchased at their own cost.

 - Criminal history check* $42 (Cost subject to change – required by Community Services providers for work experience)